asikarwar007/frontend-Interview-problems/frontend-Interview-problems/Easy/deep-flatten-III/question.md

 ```

 ## Constraints
-  -Do not use any third-party libraries.
+  - Do not use any third-party libraries.
-  -The function should handle arrays of arbitrary depth.
+  - The function should handle arrays of arbitrary depth.

 ## Notes
 Deep flattening an array involves converting nested arrays into a single flat array containing all the elements from the nested arrays.